bright/new-www/_posts/2020-07-22-erc20-substrate-nest-example.md

   }
 ```

 An important note on the gas limit value.
-Each currency value (i.e. gas value) is a decimal stored as an integer with a fixed and known number of decimal places (in Substrate Node Template it is 6 by default).
-Polkadot JS App wraps that for you, so that you would pass 1 000 000 as the gas limit in the UI.
-When using the api, remember to always add the six additional zeros for the decimal places.
+When you were initializing the contract with Polkadot JS App, maximum gas limit of 1 000 000 was enough.
+Here we pass six more zeros.
+This is because under the hood Polkadot JS App multiplies the value of gas limit by 10^6.
+Polkadot JS App uses JS `BigNumber` type instead of regular `number`.
+This is however a topic for another story.

 Now we can create a controller to expose the function.
-In `src` directory create a file `balances.controller.ts`.
+In the `src` directory create a file `balances.controller.ts`.
 Set the controller route, inject `ContractService` and create a function `totalSupply` decorated with `@Get` which calls the `contractService.totalSupply()` function.

 ```javascript
 // src/balances.controller.ts